appseconnect/docs/_posts/Getting-Started/2018-09-20-accessing-portal.md

 *5. Execution Counts: This widget displays the data counters with respect to each connection in form of a Bar chart.*
 This widget displays the status of each connection based on:  Success, Skipped, Unprocessed & Failure.
 Users can minimize, maximize the widget by click on the respective button available on the top right corner of the widget.
-Note: The close button remains in disabled state.
+**Note: The close button remains in disabled state**
 ![ExecutionCount_Dashboard.png](/staticfiles/root/media/ExecutionCount_Dashboard.png)

 *6.Sync Errors: This widget will display all the errors occurred, irrespective of the connections for the organisation.*
 For each error, the following details would be displayed.
 a.
 The time of the error faced.
 b.
 Error Faced
 c.
 The source id of the item.

  ![Syncerror_Dashboard.png](/staticfiles/root/media/Syncerror_Dashboard.png)